XavierTalpe/android-lock-my-screen/readme.md

 -----------

 Lock your device without using the power button.
 Instead use a single touch to lock your device and turn off the screen.
-No settings, no adds, just simple and clean!
+No settings, no adds, just a simple and clean app!

 * Lock the device with a single touch.
 * Prevents wearing out the power button of your device.
-* Takes up almost no space (< 20Kb).
+* Takes up almost no space (< 25Kb).
 * Power efficient: kills itself after locking screen.
 * Also works when long-pressing the search button.